 Part of the SEL-T400L design includes traveling-wave fault locating, a technology that can save utilities hours when searching for faults.
 The technology pinpoints a fault’s location to within one tower span.

 Not long after the SEL-T400L went online, an intense windstorm rolled across Tohono O’odham territory, giving the relay its first real-world test.
-In just over half an hour, there were seven faults, and each time the SEL-T400L tripped in under 2 ms. These events made TOUA the first utility ever to experience this relay’s unprecedented tripping speed.
+In just over half an hour, there were seven faults, and each time the SEL-T400L tripped in under 2 ms. These events made TOUA the first sub-transmission utility to experience this relay’s unprecedented tripping speed.

 “If not for this new technology, the power would have gone out and our crews would have been driving around and trying to restore it in bad weather,” said Hobbs.
 “Instead, it did the job so well that we didn’t even know about the disturbance until later.”